 Our primary products are Windows and Mac software, and we need our sales/shopping cart system to support our license codes.
 In theory, we could write our own payment pages on our website using APIs, but I don't want to spend my time reinventing the wheel.
 Moreover, I don't want to worry that we're missing possible sales because of bugs in our payment pages.

 After trying a few services, we found DPD - Digital Project Delivery, who we've been using happily since 2013.
-DPD integrates with popular payment providers (like Stripe, PayPal, and Authorize.net), has a customizable responsive design, and works reliably.
+DPD integrates with popular payment providers (we use Stripe and PayPal), has a customizable responsive design, and works reliably.
 They're also priced appropriately for smaller businesses.
 Every time we've contacted them for support (which we do not need to do often!), we've gotten quick and helpful responses.
 This past year, we've even beta tested some of their new improved shopping cart changes, and their support and fixes even for their beta versions is quite impressive.
 (If anyone at DPD reads this, you guys are awesome, and Chase specifically is awesome.
 Thank you!)

 Customer Support, Social and Email Client: FrontApp

 Most of our customer support happens over email, and those emails need to be routed and handled by the right member of the Decipher Tools team.
 At our size, something like a Zendesk is WAY too much process and organization, but an unmanaged shared inbox or forwarding emails is not enough.
 Enter FrontApp, an email client for shared inboxes.
 Front makes our lives better.
 Period.
 (If anyone at Front reads this: seriously I love you guys.
 Thank you.)